-The 2021/22 CPUE increased significantly to 0.95kg per adjusted pot day - well above the limit reference point.
-This is a very positive sign, but the strength of this evidence must be viewed with caution as significant changes in fishing operators occurred.
-Consequently, the change in CPUE may be more a result in the change of fishing activities than a change in the stock.
-The changes in the fishing fleet cannot be corrected/adjusted for due to the small nature of the fishery and the correction already applied to logbook data from 2014-2020.
-Given the slow growth of giant crab, such a rapid increase in biomass is unlikely.
-If this was due to a particularly strong age class growing up above the size limit, it would also be expected that mean weight would have decreased substantially - which did not occur.
-The CPUE in this year is reassuring, however further data is required (including length-frequency data) to provide an additional indicator of the stock status.
-In future when a longer time series of CPUE data is available from the new operators this will again provide insight into biomass trends.
+CPUE decreased significantly from the recent 2022/23 high of 1.10 down to 0.66kg per adjusted pot day in 2023/24.
+This remains above the limit reference point and is at a similar level to the CPUE experienced prior to the previous two seasons.
+It is important to note that CPUE changes must be viewed with caution as significant changes in fishing operators have occurred recently.
+Consequently, the change in CPUE may be driven largely by the change of fishing activities rather than a change in the stock.
+The changes in the fishing fleet cannot be corrected/adjusted for due to the small nature of the fishery and uncertainty in effort data from 2014-2020.
+Given the slow growth of giant crab, the observed rapid fluctuations in CPUE is unlikely to be driven primarily by biomass changes.